 Advance your professional skills beyond what you’ve imagined with a master’s degree from the University of Delaware.
 Our flexible programs are designed to let you complete coursework and online classes while still maintaining a busy career.
-In fact, you can apply the latest research and strategies gained in class in your current job.
+In fact, you can apply the latest research and strategies you explore in class to your current job.

 The University of Delaware has established research partnerships with employers in some of today’s fastest-growing industries, including aerospace, government, telecommunications, finance and technology.
 These companies, which are fueling employment demand within the field, see the importance of advanced specialists who are both complex problem solvers and motivated leaders.

 As a graduate of UD’s online M.S. in Electrical and Computer Engineering program, you’ll be well-positioned to fill important roles with a wide range of employers.